-##In the old riverbed of Valencia (Turia Gardens) in the pre-Covid days, there was a great festival during May called the ‘Fiesta de Naciones’.
-I was happily sitting in the sun, sipping margaritas in the Mexican tent with friends, when I noticed the Aussie camp.
+In the old riverbed of Valencia (Turia Gardens) in the ‘Festival de las Naciones’ I was happily sitting in the sun, sipping margaritas in the Mexican tent with friends, when I noticed the Aussie camp.
 Bounding over there, what did I find: Kangaroo sandwiches, Buffalo burgers and FOSTERS!
 I got a great giggle out of it, but I was crying out, “Where’s the seafood?”
 While I don’t mind the odd Roo sanga, (bocadillo de Canguro), I think seafood features a little more frequently on our menus Down-Under.

 As I was lazing with my margarita and my friends, I was thinking I should write about one of my favorite seafood dishes.
 Originally it’s probably Italian, but I’m from Fremantle and we had a lot of European immigrants in the 1940s and 1950s, which is probably where the influence came from.

 Now that spring is here and we’re sitting outside in the sun, on our terraces, or in the park drinking a few cervezas, it’s the perfect time for some seafood!
 A big bowl of chilli mussels with fresh tomatoes, basil, and crusty bread, is the perfect summer combination.
 Black-lip mussels (mejillones), used in this recipe, are readily available from the Central Market of Valencia.

 1 large onion, finely diced

 2 fresh red chillies, chopped and seeds removed if really hot

 2 small sprigs of fresh rosemary, leaves chopped

 1 cup dry white wine at room temperature

 8 pear tomatoes roughly chopped with skins and seeds and sprinkled liberally with sugar, salt and pepper.